Unit 1 - Practice Quiz

 C. A sector-by-sector copy of the hard drive, including hidden and deleted data

-D. A compressed zip folder of the My Documents folder
+D. A screenshot of the desktop

 11 Who is typically the 'First Responder' in a computer forensic scenario?